dotnet/linker/src/linker/ErrorAndWarningCodes.md

 Invalid value for 'signature' stub
 ```

-The value used in the substitution XML is not a built-in type or does not match the return type of the method.
+The value 'value' used in the substitution XML for method 'signature' does not represent a value of a built-in type, or does not match the return type of the method.

 ---